constellia customer summit 2026

 With the Government’s National Procurement Policy Statement pushing for greater SME participation, how can procurement teams empower their supply chains to go further?

-This will be the focus of a fireside chat at our Constellia Customer Summit on 26 February, when Simon Lydiard, former Programme Director for Contract Management Excellence and Small Business Champion at the Department for Transport, will join Constellia’s CEO, Rob Levene to explore practical ways to unlock SME potential in the public sector.
+This will be the focus of a fireside chat at our Constellia Customer Summit on 26 February, when Simon Lydiard, former Programme Director for Contract Management Excellence and Small Business Champion at the Department for Transport, will join Constellia’s Chairman, Rob Levene and Steven Sinclair, Procurement & Commercial Director at NEPO to explore practical ways to unlock SME potential in the public sector.

 With 38 years transforming government procurement, including growing DfT’s SME spend tenfold and advising on the Small Business, Enterprise and Employment Act 2015, Simon brings unmatched expertise to this critical conversation.